timofeysie/acknowledge/notes/Core Java.md

 - Local Variables declared in braces of a method. only visible to the methods in which they are declared;
 - Parameters classified as "variables" not "fields". other parameter-accepting constructs as well (constructors and exception handlers)
-- A type's fields, methods, and nested types are collectively called its members.
+- A type's fields, methods, and nested types are collectively called its members. class variable = static field. instance variable = non-static field.
+A variable declared within the opening and closing parenthesis of a method is called a parameter.

 #Initialization#
 - static initialization blocks are normal block of code enclosed in braces, { }, and preceded by the static keyword.
 They are called in the order that they appear in the source code.